 It is difficult to digest the fact that your relationship is broken.
 The flashes of your romantic relationship would come to you time and again—That restaurant where you and your partner used to enjoy dinners, that garden where you used to go for walks, and those gifts you exchanged with your partner.
 Everything would keep reminding you about your relationship and how your partner cheated on you.

 Take a break from what you are doing, remind yourself of your resilience, and do something kind for yourself.
 Snap out of the past and take time for yourself.
 It is also okay to do nothing.
 Give yourself a few weeks to comfort yourself the best way you know how because positive changes may not happen in a day or two.
 Spend this time to handle yourself and do things that you love.

 4. Talk and close

 You might want some answers after getting on your feet and before moving ahead on the new path.
 Give a chance to yourself and your partner to talk about it instead of carrying the burden of wrong assumptions.
-However, it may take a little bit of courage as it could be a painful step as you may not know what’s coming your way.
+However, it may take a little bit of courage as it could be a painful step since you do not know what’s coming your way.
 Have that last conversation only when you are confident that you can gulp the truth and get over it.
 And if you don’t want it, that’s ok too.

 It is okay if you do not want to go back.
 Each of us is different and has different ways of dealing with situations.
 So, do what is comfortable for you.